Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 This is different from an omnichannel study, where participants complete an activity that spans more than one channel or device, like researching a family vacation on one device and booking it on another.

-These studies can be completed remotely or in person, with or without a moderator.
+These studies can be completed remotely or in person, with moderated testing.

 In an omnichannel study, participants complete an activity that spans more than one channel or device.
 For example, if a customer finds a recipe on their desktop, adds the ingredients to a shopping list on their smartphone, refers to the list on their phone while at the grocery store, and follows the recipe at home on their tablet, they’ve completed an omnichannel experience.